Buy Now! Common Nuclear Emergency Meds From The W.H.O. Are OTC

 Ondansetron

-Commonly known by its brand name, Zofran is an anti-nausea medication.
-It is given intravenously and by mouth but should go under the tongue.
+Commonly known by its brand name Zofran, it is an anti-nausea.
+It is given intravenously and by mouth, but it should go under the tongue.
 A prescription is required.

-These products also help with diarrhea and upset stomachs and are antidiarrheals.
+Over-the-counter anti-nausea products include Bismuth subsalicylate sold under the brand names Kaopectate and Pept-Bismol.
+They also help with diarrhea and upset stomachs and are antidiarrheals.

 I prefer tablet forms because they are more portable.
 Bismuth has several other uses.